reshinto/Basic_technologies_revision/deployDjangoTutorial.md

 14. Push to heroku
     > git push heroku master
 15. Setup database if required (TO BE UPDATED)
-16. User heroku BASH to create superuser and migrate
+16. Use heroku BASH to create superuser and migrate
     * Run bash
     > heroku run bash
     * Migrate